pnp/cli-microsoft365/docs/manual/docs/cmd/login.md

 # login

-Log in to Office 365
+Log in to Microsoft 365

 ## Usage